against Class I FPV drones.

 Conventional jammers reach their limits — modern FPVs hop frequencies, and fiber-optic FPVs are increasingly adopted and structurally immune to RF jamming.
 Kinetic interception is the only documented response.

 Conventional air defense is designed for larger platforms.
-FPV kamikaze drones are too small, too fast, too agile for targeted hits — and the systems too expensive and immobile for infantry protection.
+FPV kamikaze drones are too small, too fast, too agile for targeted hits.
+Plus: due to their sheer size these systems are immediately spotted, draw fire and become targets for drone swarms that eventually overpower them.

 FPVs operate in unpredictable trajectories and exploit surprise.
 Reliably hitting them with small arms AND achieving an immediate kill within the seconds of an approach is not systematically achievable.